Why Are Ticks a Problem for Dogs & Cats?

 Harnessing the proven power of geraniol (an extract of geraniums) and citronella, this collar smells sweet to humans and their pets, but terrible to pests.

-Made with cedar oil, these sprays are most effective against fleas, but has been shown to work as a repellant for ticks as well.
+Made with eugenol, these sprays are most effective against fleas, but has been shown to work as a repellant for ticks as well.

 Natural, gentle squeeze-ons use geraniol.
 They also include peppermint and soothing almond oil.